1024inc/engineering-blog/_tabs/principles.md

 - What to do
    - Owning the entire lifecycle of our code, from development to production and maintenance.
    - Actively engaging in problem-solving, taking responsibility for identifying and fixing issues rather than passing them off.
-   - Communicating proactively about project status, blockers, or failures, and following through on commitments.
+   - Communicating proactively about project status, blockers, tradeoffs, or failures, and following through on commitments.

 - What to avoid
    - Blaming other teams or external factors for project delays or failures.
    - Failing to address production issues promptly or waiting for someone else to solve the problem.
-   - Over-relying on PMs or others for validation without taking responsibility for writing CI tests.
+   - Over-relying on PMs or others for validation without taking responsibility for writing CI tests or reviewing and owning your deploy.

 ## We drive revenue
 _"Build for Impact: Create what counts and drives revenue."_

 - What to do
    - Prioritizing features and fixes that have a direct impact on revenue growth, such as improving customer retention or enabling new sales opportunities.
    - Collaborating with sales, marketing, and product teams to understand how engineering can best support revenue goals.
    - Measuring the impact of releases on key revenue metrics and making adjustments to improve outcomes.

 - What to avoid